hamedbaatour/angularfire-lite/README.md

 **How?**:
 - Import the config object we created from `enviroment.ts`

-- Imoprt `AngularFireLite` and pass it the config object
+- Import `AngularFireLite` and pass it the config object

 ```ts
 import { AngularFireLite } from 'angularfire-lite';